LiYingWang/Korea-workshop-202102-LW/README.md

 In this workshop we will practice some techniques for visulizating and analysing spatial data using R. Here are the [slides]().
 The outline of this workshop as below:

-1. Make regional maps
+1. Make a regional map
-2. Make site maps with labels of sites
+2. Make a site map with labels
 3. Crop an area from raster data
-4. Visiualize raster data with shapefiles
-5. Extract elevation and make a comparison
+4. Extract elevation of sites from vector data
-6. Make a kernel density plot
+5. Make a kernel density plot
-7. Hypothesis testing on sptial distribution
+6. Hypothesis testing on sptial distribution

 If you want to download the code and data from this repository onto your computer, please run the following lines in your R console (please answer 'Yes' to each question that appears in your console):